A year in review: how brands own the top of the timeline with First View.

 That’s the idea behind First View.
 Introduced one year ago, First View gives brands exclusive ownership of Twitter’s most valuable real estate — the top ad slot — for 24 hours, using the most popular form of content today, video.
 First View’s exclusive placement enables brands to achieve “Love at First View,” getting attention at the top of the timeline when users are at their most receptive.

 Most of all, First View enables brands to be a part of what’s happening right now in a high-impact way.
 Brands such as Jaguar USA have combined First View videos with Promoted Trends to deepen engagement and drive conversations.

-Our research shows that a “Love at First View” moment drives positive sentiment, purchase intent, and brand and campaign awareness.
+A “Love at First View” moment drives positive sentiment, purchase intent, and brand and campaign awareness, our research shows.
 For example, a First View video in the Twitter timeline generates a 22% uplift on average across all brand metrics, versus videos experienced deeper in the timeline.

 To celebrate First View’s first anniversary, we’re sharing insights and best practices for leveraging Twitter’s top ad slot in your next campaign.

 Video commands attention in a competitive, crowded marketplace.

 With so much content competing for consumers’ attention, First View helps brands break through with immersive creative video at the top of the Twitter timeline.
 Memory response is highest in the first 30 seconds of a Twitter session, and users are more likely to connect emotionally to content early on, according to Twitter research.

 We’ve also found that the first videos people see on Twitter generate the strongest responses, compared to videos and other content experienced later in the timeline.

 Video is by far the most popular form of content today.
 It’s expected to be the fastest-growing content type on mobile and desktop through at least 2020, when it will account for more than 80% of all consumer internet traffic.
 And, video Tweets are six times more likely to be shared than image Tweets, according to our research.3